 The Desert Eagle has quite the cult status.
 It has many notable appearances in popular culture like films and video games and is undoubtedly a fearsome handgun.
 When configured and loaded with .50 AE ammunition the weapon has some serious penetrating power.
 We have seen how it can rip through fridges and obliterate rocks with relative ease.
-Power aside the weapon seems fairly useless for the casual user at a gun range or indeed as a weapon for self-defence.
+Power aside the weapon seems fairly useless for the casual user at a gun range or indeed as a weapon for self-defense.
 You might as well carry a rocket launcher around with you.

 The Desert Eagle 50 is a very heavy and cumbersome handgun but certainly a very powerful one.
 Most experts view it as a clumsy piece but there is also case to be made for purchasing it.
 So what do you think?
 Is the Desert Eagle more bark than bite?
 Does it live up to its reputation as one of the world's most powerful handguns?
 Have you ever fired one or do you own one?
 We'd love to hear your stories and experience so please feel free to share them in the comment section below!
 Also, don't forget to follow our site on social media or contact us through email for more content!